eniac/mu2sls/README.md

 Then you can use __TODO: XXX__ to deploy your services locally with a python interpreter.
 To deploy them remotely, you can follow the running experiments part of the README below that explains the full workflow for the experiments in our paper.

-## Running experiments on cloudlab
+## Running paper experiments on cloudlab

 __TODO:__ Simplify those